Page last updated on 26 July 2021 at 3pm

 Deaths are currently being registered by telephone appointment ONLY until further notice.
 To make an appointment, please call 0300 500 8080.

-Only selected items can be taken to recycle - for more information please read our frequently asked questions.
+For more information please read our frequently asked questions.

 Please note only pre-booked vehicles are allowed access to our West Bridgford Recycling Centre.
 Book a slot online.